 The Swiss Vested Benefits Act was created by the Federal Council to extend existing laws regulating vested benefits.
-This act states that assets held in a 2a occupational pension fund can be split between a maximum of two vested benefit accounts (bank or insurance) when employment ends.
+This act states that assets held in an occupational pension fund can be split between a maximum of two vested benefit accounts when employment ends.

 Maximum: two vested benefits accounts

 Of these, a maximum of one vested benefits account or insurance policy can be opened at any given vested benefits foundation.

 In addition to tax considerations, the limit of two vested benefits accounts or policies is also in place to prevent pension savings from being spread over too large a number of accounts and policies, which would make them difficult to manage.

 Failing to abide by these limitations may have pension consequences (a lower disability pension, for example) and tax consequences (when closing pension gaps, for example).